waldo2188/IdentityServer4/README.md

 You know how to do ?

 ## Commercial and Community Support
-I don't do that but you can check [Duende Software](https://duendesoftware.com/products/identityserver) *(from the original guis behind this work !)*
+I don't do that, but you can check [Duende Software](https://duendesoftware.com/products/identityserver) *(from the original guys behind this work !)*

 ## Acknowledgements
 IdentityServer4 is built using the following great open source projects and free services: